tower1ight/World/0.Sessions and Planning/C.04/Myths/The Eye.md

 1. Dream of the earth, see faceted worms, see shimmering grass curl and ripple, moving in concert with the mist above, See a fissure open and an iris before you, that grass becoming eyelashes, a pupil hungrily darting
 2. ksdfksd
 3. A swarm of Birds
-4. Acolytes move in a procession, from loops of vines on their abdomens hang eyes, some in pickled in capsules, some fresh dripping, others old swarmed by a thick cloud of flies
+4. a group Acolytes
  4.
  5.
- 6.
+ 6. Acolytes move in a procession, from loops of vines on their abdomens hang eyes, some in pickled in capsules, some fresh dripping, others old swarmed by a thick cloud of flies

 # Cast
 The many